 In order to complete the programs you do need to have recent and relevant experience in working with children and youth.
 You will need a minimum of 200 hours recorded in your application and as a rule that experience should have been gained over the last 3 years or so.
 There are many ways you can gain experience, it could be through babysitting, youth groups/Sunday School, before and after school care, professional childcare, the Camp America or Au Pair in America programs, nursing, sports coaching, tutoring or volunteering.

 We normally recommend giving yourself 2-3 months before you wish to depart, this will give us plenty of time to assist you with your application.
-With the Trans-Tasman bubble now open, we are accepting applications with preferred start dates in 2021 and 2022.
 If you wish to go as soon as possible then get started NOW and we will help to get you over the New Zealand as soon as possible.